WWE Breaking Point: Main event matches

-The main event was a submission Match for the World Heavyweight Championship between defending champion CM Punk and The Undertaker.
+The main event was a submission match for the World Heavyweight Championship between defending champion CM Punk and The Undertaker.
 Immediately after the bell rang, Punk retreated outside the ring and once back in the ring, he cornered The Undertaker with multiple elbows to the back of his head.
 The Undertaker tossed Punk out of the ring, Punk ran back to the ring and The Undertaker hit him with a clothesline.
 The two ended up at ringside, The Undertaker threw Punk into the barricade and missed a big boot.
 Punk began to attack The Undertaker with a steel chair.
 The two returned to the ring and Punk countered The Undertaker's signature Old School and delivered a superplex from the top rope.
 The Undertaker later went for a chokeslam, but was met with a roundhouse kick from Punk.
 The Undertaker eventually applied Hell's Gate and Punk tapped out.
 However, Theodore Long interrupted the celebration by informing everyone that The Undertaker's submission Hell's Gate was banned by Vickie Guerrero.
 Long ordered the match to be continued, when the bell rang Punk immediately applied the anaconda vise and the bell rang to signal the match was over although The Undertaker did not submit.
 Regardless of this Punk retained the title thus mimicking the Montreal Screwjob.

 Aftermath

 Breaking Point would be a one-off event for WWE, as the event's September slot was replaced with Night of Champions in 2010, which was previously held in July.
+Montreal would later receive another pay-per-view event when Elimination Chamber was held on February 18, 2023.